 What if I am high-risk or have a specific medical condition?

-If you have concerns due to your health status or a specific medical condition, talk with your doctor about whether the vaccine is appropriate for you, and the safest way to get it.
+If you have concerns due to your health status or a specific medical condition, talk with your doctor about getting vaccinated.

 If you have an underlying or chronic medical condition, make sure you are in communication with your doctor during this pandemic.
 Getting these conditions well-managed, by staying on top of your preventive and regular medical care, will help to manage your health risk.
 This is one of the best ways to protect yourself while awaiting the availability of the vaccine.

 If someone has already tested positive for COVID-19 antibodies, is a COVID-19 vaccination necessary and why?

 Yes.
 Individuals who have tested positive for COVID-19 antibodies should still get the COVID-19 vaccine to prevent potential reinfection.

 It is unknown how long the COVID-19 antibodies in a person’s system may offer protection from the virus—and how high the antibody levels would need to be to offer that protection.
 Additionally, there have been some reports of people getting reinfected with the virus, which indicates that the natural immunity may wear off over time.2

 How long should someone wait to get vaccinated for COVID-19 if they’ve already had the COVID-19 virus?